 Although the city was once a very dangerous place to be, modern Medellín is one of the safest cities in South America with a fairly low crime rate.
 It is one of the best cities to travel to in Latin America.

-The official currency is Colombian pesos (COP).
+The official currency is the Colombian peso (COP).
 At the time of writing, the exchange rate is roughly 3900 pesos to $1 USD.

 The most popular neighborhood to visit and stay when traveling in Medellin is Poblado.
 However, if you want to experience more of local life, I'd recommend considering Laureles or Belén as well.